The Mission of Residence Life at Gordon College

 Windows and Screens

 The College reserves the right to limit the quantity and types of items displayed in or on room windows so as to maintain the attractive appearance of the building.
 Screens are not to be removed from residence hall windows.
 Under no circumstances are the fasteners to be broken, bent or removed.
 Student(s) in a room where a screen has been removed will be charged $25 each, plus damages if appropriate.
-Under no circumstances are windows to be used for entering or leaving the residence hall or for transferring items in or out of the residence hall.
-A minimum $25 fine will be assessed.
+Under no circumstances are windows to be used for entering or leaving the residence hall or for transferring items in or out of the residence hall; if this occurs, anyone involved will be assessed a fine of a minumum of $25.

 Water, Snow, Etc.